mwojnars/hypertag/README.md

               Slash (/) marks a <b>markup block</b> (no HTML escaping).
               Text blocks may consist of multiple lines, like here.

-Indentation of blocks gets preserved in the output:
+Indentation of blocks gets preserved in the output during rendering:

 ```html
 <ul>